Charles Brandon, 1st Duke of Suffolk: Marriages and children

+Anne Browne died in 1511.
+The papal bull of 1528 also declared his two daughters by Anne Browne legitimate.

 Charles was then contracted to marry Elizabeth Grey, 5th Baroness Lisle (1505–1519), and was thus created 1st Viscount Lisle of the third creation in 1513, but the contract was annulled, and he surrendered the title either before 1519 or in 1523.